Covid 19 coronavirus: Ardern and Robertson on Covid-19 recovery

-Prime Minister Jacinda Ardern has been qyuizzed about what she knew about an incident involving National MP Andrew Falloon, who quit today.
+Prime Minister Jacinda Ardern has been quizzed about what she knew about an incident involving National MP Andrew Falloon, who quit today.

 Ardern and Finance Minister Grant Robertson are delivering today's post-Cabinet press conference at which they announced the Government was setting aside $14 billion of its Covid recovery fund in case the country faces a future Covid calamity.